 Python Style Guide | How to Write Neat and Impressive Python Code

-Have you ever come across a really poorly written piece of Python code?
-I’m talking about a tangled mess where you had to spend hours just trying to understand what piece of code goes where.
+Have you ever encountered a poorly written piece of Python code?
+I’m talking about a tangled mess where you had to spend hours just trying to understand what piece of code went where.
 I know a lot of you will nod your head at this.
+Writing code is part of a data scientist’s or analyst’s role.
+On the other hand, writing beautiful and neat Python code is a different ball game altogether.
+This could make or break your image as a proficient programmer in the analytics or data science space (or even in software development).

 Welcome to the Python Style Guide!